christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Modern day jews evolved from the mixture of Celtic Galatians [^20], Neolthic proto-Sicilians [^21], native Cannan's (literal human-neanderthal hybrids) [^22], and proto-Arab-Natufian hybrids.

 The original redhead clan of Druids that ended up becoming Israelites were Scythians who migrated southwards during the early Aryan invasion of 4000 BC.
 Scythian --> Saka --> Isaac.
 This migration coincides with the development of early bronze age civilization.
-They they went to Anatolia first (Galatia) [^23], then Babylon, then Canaan ('Gaulinitis' = Golan Heights).
+They went to Anatolia first (Galatia) [^23], then Babylon, then Canaan ('Gaulinitis' = Golan Heights).
 In Canaan, the natives then came under the suzerainty of these Celts and their entire identity, language, and religion derives from this.
 The evidence for this is that the Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
 There was an ancient Celtic conquerer named 'Ram the Druid' and Abraham = Ab Ram, or 'Born of Ram', he was also Ra in Egyptian mythology, the basis of the name 'Ram'esses in Egypt, Ram the Aries, Rama in the Vedas, and Lama in Tibet.
 King David (DWD) = King Druid.
 The name Israel itself is named after Osiris (Aesir), the southeasternmost grand Druid (in Phoenician, the name 'Osiris' is written as 'Usr' or 'Ysr', which becomes the Hebrew 'Yisrael'.
 Osiris is depicted as having green skin, ie. he is the 'Druid green man').
 As for the name 'jew', the descriptive name Judaism was never used by the Hebrews or Israelites; it appears only with Christianity.
 It comes from Yahud or Auda which comes from Iodh or Ioux.
 Iodh and Ioux are associated with the yew tree in Druidism and is sometimes linked to the concept of rebirth and regeneration.
 There was also an ancient Celtic tribe known as the Iudii or Iudaei, who inhabited the region of Gaul (modern-day France) and Britain.
 The ancient Celtic prefixes 'Rab' or 'Rhab' mean 'wise one' or 'seer', and a Druid equates to a Rabbi.

 'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians [^24].
 The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
 In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri (known as the Cimmerians to the ancient Greeks).